bquistorff/Stata-modules/README.md

 . net install <package>, from(full_local_path_to_files/<p>/) replace
 ```

+Bash scripts can just be downloaded.

 Why not SSC?
 =======

-While I'm not opposed to having code on BC's SSC for convenience, that archive has several limitations:
+While I'm not opposed to having modules on BC's SSC for convenience, that archive has several limitations:
 * It doesn't allow access to previous versions of files (which is essential for replication).
 * It doesn't facilitate noting bugs or other comments (which reduces errors)
 * It doesn't facilitate collaborative editing such as submitting bug fixes or tracking forks (which speeds development).